cerodell/sphinx-quickstart-guide/docs/source/demo.rst

     :width: 800
     :align: center

 After you have forked the ``wfrt-demo`` clone from your GitHub to your local machine.

-Thanks Eve :)

 Clone repository